mozilla/firefox-browser-architecture/README.md

 * [XBL and Web Components](text/0004-xbl-web-components.md) compares some old Mozilla technology (XBL) with modern Web Components.
 * [Problems with XBL](text/0005-problems-with-xbl.md) aims to list the different kinds of problems that exist with XBL.
 * [Architecture Reviews](text/0006-architecture-review-process.md) are healthy and we proposed a process for healthy reviews (**this document is incomplete and in-progress**).
+* [XBL Design Review packet](text/0007-xbl-design-review-packet.md) is the packet that we prepared for the architectural design review for XBL removal.

 ## Posts